THM-MoTE/ModelicaScriptingTools.jl/docs/src/documentation.md

 ## Features and Example

-The following shows the documentation of the model `Example.mo` in the folder `test/res` of this project.
+The following shows the documentation of the model `DocExample.mo` in the folder `test/res` of this project.

 ```@modelica
 %modeldir = ../../test/res
-Example
+DocExample
 ```

 Currently, the documentation features